-One of the benefit of number fields in Centerbase is you can set them as calculated Formula Fields.
+One of the benefits of number fields in Centerbase is that you can set them as calculated Formula Fields.
 These can automatically calculate values based on other fields either directly on the item, connected through a lookup, or roll-up values across linked items.

 In the Centerbase Admin tool under Admin -> Item Manager, go to the fields list of the item you want to set a formula for.
 Click on or add a Number field and you will have the option to add a formula.

 A basic formula simply takes number fields and adds, subtracts, multiplies, and/or divides them.
 The field can be directly on the item or connected through a lookup field.
 Add a field by simply clicking the Fields button at the top.
 This will show all valid number fields that can be added to this formula.
 If you want to include a field that is connected through a lookup field, simply add that field to the data view for this item type and it will be available.
 You can either select an operator by clicking the drop down or type it in.